FAQ

 - Choose Save to personal space

-- Find your work under Artifacts Posts
+- Find your work on the Artifacts Posts page

 Option 2: Auto-save